crategate/crateful/README.md

 Pressing spacebar will bring up the pause menu, where you can re-assign all these folders.

 ## Scrubbing & Deleting
-Use numbers 1-9 to scrub through the song, 10% - 90% through the track.
+Use numbers 1-9 to seek through the song, 10% - 90% through the track.

+The left/right arrow keys (or h & l) will scrub forwards and back by 2 seconds.

 Press backspace to delete a track.
 The next track starts immediately.
-There's no undoing a deletion.
+There's no undoing a deletion!

 Press escape to exit Crateful.